 Initial thoughts were that the marriages were arranged for the Christmas holiday as the groom may be heading off to war – however only one groom listed his occupation as being a solider.

 Christmas Day apparently was not an unusual day for marriages during the 17th and 18th centuries – the day being regarded as somewhat romantic.
-The reason for the Cliffe couples getting married over the Christmas holiday though may well have been more pragmatic – it being the only days that the couples could expect to have off!?
+The reason for the Cliffe couples getting married over the Christmas holiday though may well have been more pragmatic – it being the only days that the couples could expect to have off.
+Christmas weddings were popular from the 18th to early 20th century as churches offer weddings free of charge on Christmas Day (BBC History Revealed, Issue 102, Christmas 2021).

 25 December 2018